ONEARMY/academy/docs/guides/platform.md

 - Do you have regular meetup times or open days?
 And when?

 #### Contact link
 Add an invitation link to the communication tool you mainly use (might be whatsapp, telegram, slack, wechat or others), so others can join the group easily.
 If you don’t have one yet, maybe consider setting one up!
-Check out more tips on this [How-to](https://community.preciousplastic.com/how-to/set-up-a-community-point).
+Check out more tips on this [library project](https://community.preciousplastic.com/library/set-up-a-community-point).

 Also include a contact/email of the main community builder in your group who has the best overview of the area and can answer newcomers’ questions.